 The Company's business is administered principally from its head office in Vancouver, British Columbia, Canada.
-The Company also has offices in Bogota and Medellin, Columbia.
-At July 31, 2008, the Company had 33 full time employees and 1 part time employee.
+The Company also has an office in Bogota, Colombia.
+At December 31, 2008, the Company had 78 full time employees.

 Regulatory and Environmental

 Colombia